 Formed on 1987, KPMG firms now operate in 143 countries and territories, and in FY22, collectively employed more than 265,000 partners and people, serving the needs of business, governments, public-sector agencies, not-for-profits and through KPMG firms' audit and assurance practices, the capital markets.
 KPMG is committed to quality and service excellence in all that they do, bringing their best to clients and earning the public's trust through our actions and behaviors both professionally and personally.

-Scoular has been a partner of United Way of the Midlands for over 30 years.
-Their commitment to United Way has always been strong, but the 2021 Campaign saw their participation grow to 48%.
-This strong participation, paired with a corporate match, led to their campaign growing by over $60,000 from 2020 to 2021, resulting in over $190,000 raised for the community.

-Scoular is an Omaha-based corporation founded in 1892 and dedicated to the buying, selling, storage, handling, and processing of grain, feed and food ingredients.
-Today, they’ve grown to over $6 billion in annual sales with more than 1,000 employees operating from over 100 offices, grain elevators and processing facilities in North America and Asia.

-Runners-up: Koley Jessen, ScoularAg Processing, Inc., Lindsay Corporation
+Runners-up: Koley Jessen, Scoular

 200-799 Employees

-Winner – Security National Bank Tie: American National Bank
+Winner – Security National Bank

-For the first time ever, we have an organization winning this award in back-to-back years.
-American National Bank has generously donated to our community through UWM for over 30 years and won this category in 2020.
-During the 2021 campaign year, they continued their growth in a significant way.
-They developed a Tocqueville Step-up program which helped secure new leadership donors and more than doubled the amount raised in 2020 from $45,000 to over $90,000.

-American National was established as The Bank of Florence Territory in Nebraska in 1856.
-Since that time, they have grown to become one of the largest banks in the region with major operations in Nebraska, Iowa and the Twin Cities in Minnesota.
-They employ over 440 employees and remain headquartered in Omaha.

-Winner - Tie: Tenaska

-Tenaska has been an incredible partner of United Way of the Midlands for over 30 years.
-During the 2021 campaign, they continued their history of strong participation with a 47.5% participation percentage.
-They also heavily emphasized leadership giving and were able to grow their leadership donor base with eleven new members.
-Together, they grew by over $65,000 year-over-year and Tenaska was able to raise over $430,000 for the community.

-Tenaska was founded as a five-person operation in 1987 in Omaha, NE with plans to build one or two power plants.
-Today, Tenaska is one of the largest privately held companies in the United States, a 700-person-strong organization that’s adept in natural gas marketing, power management, development and acquisition of generation assets, operation of power plants and more.

 Security National Bank and the Landen Family have been long standing supporters of United Way of the Midlands and this year was no exception!
 With 85% of SNB employees participating in their employee giving campaign this year and their steadfast support of our 100 Year Anniversary, they truly demonstrate their giving spirit for philanthropy and the community.
 Overall their campaign is up 26.22% with a grand total of $121,478.39, adding 53 new donors with 3 of them being at the Bridge Builder giving level.